-Recently I was asked by a friend, “what are the things that I must do while in New Orleans?”
-“Well, laissez les bon temps rouler, of course,” I replied.
+Recently, a friend asked me, “what are the things I must do while in New Orleans?”
+“Well, laissez les bon temps rouler, of course,” (let the good times roll) I replied.
 I mean, there are so many things to do in New Orleans that you could stay busy in this city forever!

-Most famous for the annual Mardi Gras festival, there is so much more to New Orleans than just this once a year event.
+New Orleans, also known as The Big Easy, is most famous for its annual Mardi Gras festival, but I will tell you that there is so much more to New Orleans and the French Quarter than just this once-a-year event.

-I mean, there is definitely a reason that New Orleans made the Top 18 Places to Visit by CNN.
-We love visiting New Orleans and find ourselves there several times a year being immersed in the Cajun culture.
+I mean, there is a reason that New Orleans made the Top 18 Places to Visit by CNN.
+We love visiting New Orleans and find ourselves there several times a year, immersed in the Cajun culture.

-That’s why we made this list of the Things to do in New Orleans!
-No matter what your taste, we have you covered in this post so keep reading!
+That’s why we made this list of Things to do in New Orleans!
+We have you covered in this post, no matter your taste, so keep reading!

 *This post contains affiliate links.
-By purchasing through these links, we get a small commission at no additional cost to you.
+By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 Things to Do In New Orleans